-- Online application for admission (www.uco.edu/graduate/). - · Official copies of undergraduate and graduate transcripts from each institution attended with all degrees posted.
+- Online application for admission (www.uco.edu/graduate/). - Official copies of undergraduate and graduate transcripts from each institution attended with all degrees posted.
 All transcripts must be from accredited institutions.
-Undergraduate transcripts must show: - A minimum 2.75 GPA overall or 2.75 GPA in the last 60 hours attempted. - · Completion of the following prerequisites: SLP 4003, SLP 4724, SLP 4014, SLP 4143, SLP 4223, SLP 4054, and SLP 4673, earning a minimum GPA of 3.00 with no grade below a "C". - · Submit the following documents to the Speech-Language pathology department, postmarked by January 31st: - Program application - Official transcripts - · Three (3) recommendations (must be completed on SLP program form) - · Students with a native language other than English must submit evidence of English language proficiency.
-See Admission to Graduate Studies - English Language Proficiency (p.15).
+Undergraduate transcripts must show: - A minimum 2.75 GPA overall or 3.00 GPA in the last 60 hours attempted. - Completion of the following prerequisites or equivalents: ENG 1113 English Composition